Spocdoc/ace_mvc/bugs.md

   - there's no way to tell when/if a particular update has succeeded. you instead have to subscribe for the reject event then check if the doc is now inconsistent with the update you tried to apply. this is not great. the doc could have been rejected because of an earlier pending update

+  - if an outlet is set to an object and another outlet is set to a part of that object, client-side updates to the outer object don't update the inner object

+    could be fixed by adding patchOutlets to the _pusher outflow...

+  - it would be nice to be able to make calls like

+        @ace.session.get('user.username')
+        @ace.session.get('user.priv.password')

+    instead of

+        @ace.session.get('user').get('username')
+        @ace.session.get('user').get('priv')?.get('password')

+    this introduces some complexity when patching outlets. the original model has to create its own outlets and set them to the other model's outlets, then when the DBRef changes, unset them and set again to the new model's outlets

 # Server-side rendering

   - currently doesn't wait for async outlets to finish